MrEddX/docs.chatrix.one/docs/clients.en.md

 !!! tip "Tip"

-     In case you have decided to install **Conversations** from the **F-droid** free store, you can first install their free open source app from [here](https://f-droid.org/F-Droid.apk).
-That way, you'll not only know when a new version is available, but you'll also be able to install the updates automatically.
+     In case you decide to install **Conversations** from the free store [**F-droid**](https://f-droid.org), you can first install the free open source app of the same name from the [official page](https://f-droid.org/F-Droid.apk).
+That way, you'll not only be able to install and uninstall apps more easily, but you'll also get a notification whenever new version is available.

 ### :fontawesome-brands-apple: iOS